miurahr/java-repro-custom-laf-menu-focus/README.md

-# Reproducer of an issue related with custom LaF and menu focus
+# Reproducer of a custom LaF and menu focus issue

-The reproducer simple Java/Swing application, that give focus on a text field then call menu by Alt/Key combination, failed assertion as a "wrong focus owner", that the focus does not move to `JRootPane` from `JTextField`, when activate a custom LaF that utilizes `UIManager`'s `getDefaults` mechanism and just wraps system's default LaF.
+This is a reproducer which give focus on a text field then call menu by Alt/Key combination, failed assertion as a "wrong focus owner", that the focus does not move to `JRootPane` from `JTextField`, when activate a custom LaF that utilizes `UIManager`'s `getDefaults` mechanism and just wraps system's default LaF.

-`CustomThemeOfWrappingSystemLaf` class is the example of the custom LaF that wrap system laf.
+`CustomThemeOfWrappingSystemLaf` class is the example of the minimum custom LaF that wrap system laf.

+When comment-out `CustomThemeOfWrappingSystemLaf.installAndSet()` from a main method, all the tests are passed as expected.

 ## Conditions

-OS: Linux and Windows
+- OS: Linux, macOS and Windows
-OpenJDK: 8, 11, 17
+- OpenJDK: 8, 11, 17

 ## Project affected